Qualtrics International (NYSE:XM) PT Lowered to $45.00 at Raymond James

-Qualtrics International (NYSE:XM) had its target price reduced by Raymond James from $55.00 to $45.00 in a report released on Thursday, The Fly reports.
-The firm currently has an “outperform” rating on the stock.
-Raymond James’ price objective points to a potential upside of 10.73% from the stock’s current price.
+Qualtrics International (NYSE:XM) had its target price dropped by analysts at Raymond James from $55.00 to $45.00 in a note issued to investors on Wednesday, Benzinga reports.
+The brokerage currently has an “outperform” rating on the stock.
+Raymond James’ price target would indicate a potential upside of 16.61% from the stock’s previous close.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Clear Harbor Asset Management LLC bought a new stake in shares of Qualtrics International during the first quarter worth about $948,000.
-LVW Advisors LLC bought a new stake in shares of Qualtrics International during the first quarter worth about $607,000.
-Keeler Thomas Management LLC bought a new stake in shares of Qualtrics International during the first quarter worth about $594,000.
-James Investment Research Inc. bought a new stake in shares of Qualtrics International during the first quarter worth about $163,000.
-Finally, International Assets Investment Management LLC bought a new stake in shares of Qualtrics International during the first quarter worth about $110,000.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Crewe Advisors LLC purchased a new position in shares of Qualtrics International during the first quarter worth about $38,000.
+Arkadios Wealth Advisors purchased a new position in shares of Qualtrics International during the first quarter worth about $75,000.
+International Assets Investment Management LLC purchased a new position in shares of Qualtrics International during the first quarter worth about $110,000.
+James Investment Research Inc. purchased a new position in shares of Qualtrics International during the first quarter worth about $163,000.
+Finally, Keeler Thomas Management LLC purchased a new position in shares of Qualtrics International during the first quarter worth about $594,000.

 About Qualtrics International